HL7/fhircast-docs/input/pagecontent/3-6-3-diagnosticreport-update.md

 eventMaturity | [1 - Submitted](3-1-2-eventmaturitymodel.html)

- The `DiagnosticReport-update` event is used by clients to support content sharing in communication with a Hub which also supports content sharing.
-A `DiagnosticReport-update` request will be posted to the Hub when an application desires a to add, change, or remove exchanged information in the anchor context.
+ The `DiagnosticReport-update` event is used by Subscribers to support content sharing in communication with a Hub which also supports content sharing.
+A `DiagnosticReport-update` request will be posted to the Hub when a Subscriber desires a to add, change, or remove exchanged information in the anchor context.
 For a `DiagnosticReport-update`, the anchor context (see: [`anchor context`](5_glossary.html)) is the `DiagnosticReport` context established by the corresponding `DiagnosticReport-open`.
 One or more update requests MAY occur while the anchor context is open.

 The updates include: